 - Determine patient competency and consent.

 - Obtain medical history:

 - Suicidal or violent history

 - o Previous psychiatric hospitalization, when and where

 - o Location where patient receives mental health care

+- Medications

-- o Medications, recreational drugs/alcohol: amount, names
+- o Recreational drugs or alcohol: amount, names

 - Do not judge, just treat.

 - Transport all patients who are not making rational decisions and who are a threat to themselves or others for medical evaluation.
-Threat of suicide, overdose of medication, drugs or alcohol and threats to the health and well being of others are considered not rational.

-- Consider a patient to be incapable to make medical decisions if they are:

-- o Suicidal

-- Confused

-- o Severely developmentally or mentally disabled and injured/ill

-- Intoxicated

-- o Injured/ill with an altered mental status

-- Physically/verbally hostile

-- Unconscious

-- Consider and treat possible medical causes for patient's condition: - o Hypoxia - o Hypoglycemia - o Drug intoxication/side effects/drug withdrawal - Seizures and postictal states - Intracranial hemorrhages - Consider staging until police have made the scene safe. - Have patient searched for weapons. - Do not transport a restrained patient in the prone position with hands and feet behind their back or sandwiched between backboards or other items. - Recheck often a restrained patient's ability to breathe. - Have the ability to remove restraints if the patient vomits or develops respiratory distress - Explain the need for restraint to the patient. - Document thoroughly the restraints used, on which limbs, and justification for restraints.
+Threat of suicide, overdose of medication, drugs or alcohol and threats to the health and well-being of others are considered not rational. - Consider a patient to be incapable to make medical decisions if they are: - Suicidal - Confused - o Severely developmentally or mentally disabled - Intoxicated - o Injured or ill with an altered mental status - o Physically or verbally hostile - o Unconscious - Consider and treat possible medical causes for patient's condition: - o Hypoxia - o Hypoglycemia - o Drug intoxication/side effects/drug withdrawal - Seizures and postictal states - Intracranial hemorrhages - Consider staging until police have made the scene safe. - Have patient searched for weapons. - Do not transport a restrained patient in the prone position with hands and feet behind their back or sandwiched between backboards or other items. - Recheck often a restrained patient's ability to breathe and distal circulation. - Have the ability at hand to remove restraints if the patient vomits or develops respiratory distress. - Explain the need for restraint to the patient.
+Severe agitation is a medical emergency, and should be treated aggressively with medication. - Document thoroughly the restraints used, on which limbs, and justification for restraints - A patient may be combative due to either a medical condition or an injury. - A Midazolam 10 mg IN (5 mg each nostril), or Midazolam 2 mg slow IV or Midazolam 4 mg IM. - P Midazolam 0.2 mg/kg IN (max dose 4 mg) or Midazolam 0.1 mg/kg slow IV (max dose 2 mg) or Midazolam 0.2 mg/kg IM (max dose 4 mg) as a chemical restraint. - A Midazolam may be repeated for combative patients. - P ◆ Call MCP for repeat Midazolam. - A In most cases transport a mental health patient to the facility where the individual has been previously treated since they will have the patient's records. - In all other cases, patients should be transported to the closest ED. - P Pediatric patients with mental health issues should be transported to Dayton Children's Hospital.